arp95/cbam_cnn_architectures_image_classification/README.md

 ### Data
 The data for the task of Dog-Cat image classification can be downloaded from: https://drive.google.com/drive/folders/1EdVqRCT1NSYT6Ge-SvAIu7R5i9Og2tiO?usp=sharing.
 The dataset has been divided into three sets: Training data, Validation data and Testing data.
-The analysis of different CNN architectures for Dog-Cat image classification was done on comparing the Training Accuracy and Validation Accuracy values.
+The analysis of different CNN architectures(with CBAM module and without) for Dog-Cat image classification was done on comparing the Training Accuracy and Validation Accuracy values.

+### Results

 ### Software Required